dromara/sureness/docs/sample-javalin.md

 [javalin-sureness sample repository](https://github.com/tomsun28/sureness/tree/master/samples/javalin-sureness)

-Using Sureness to secure Javalin REST API by providing authentication(jwt,bsaic,digest) and authorization(rbac)
+Using Sureness to secure Javalin REST API by providing authentication(JWT,Basic,Digest) and authorization(RBAC)

 ## What You Will Learn

 * Creating a simple REST API using Javalin
 * Learn how to integrate Sureness into a Javalin application
-* Learn how to issue a jwt
+* Learn how to issue a JWT
-* Test API authentication - use jwt auth, basic auth, digest auth to test the security of the REST API
+* Test API authentication - use JWT Auth, Basic Auth, Digest Auth to test the security of the REST API
 * Test API authorization - use different users to verify that they can access the REST API

-The tutorial assumes that you know what jwt, basic auth, digest auth, rbac are.
+The tutorial assumes that you know what  JWT, Basic Auth, Digest Auth, RBAC are.
 If you do not, then you can check [jwt](https://jwt.io/introduction/), [basic auth](https://docs.oracle.com/cd/E50612_01/doc.11122/user_guide/content/authn_http_basic.html) , [digest auth](https://docs.oracle.com/cd/E50612_01/doc.11122/user_guide/content/authn_http_digest.html), [rbac](https://en.wikipedia.org/wiki/Role-based_access_control) for an introduction.

 ## Setting Up Dependencies

-First, you will need to create a maven project and add javalin, sureness dependencies coordinate
+First, you will need to create a maven project and add Javalin, Sureness dependencies coordinate

 ````
         <dependency>
             <groupId>io.javalin</groupId>
             <artifactId>javalin</artifactId>
-            <version>3.10.1</version>
+            <version>{{site.javalinversion}}</version>
         </dependency>
         <dependency>
             <groupId>com.usthe.sureness</groupId>